pmichaillat/pmichaillat.github.io/content/dashboard/index.md

 But, without a theory of full employment, it is impossible to know whether the US labor market really was at full employment in 2005, and by induction, whether the NRU in any year measures full employment.
 The NRU can therefore not be a satisfactory measure of full employment.

+### Why is the FERU not constant?

+The FERU is computed as the unemployment rate that maximizes social welfare, or equivalently that minimizes the nonproductive use of labor: both unemployment and recruiting.
+As it takes one worker to service one job vacancy, the nonproductive use of labor is measured by the number of job seekers and job vacancies.
+Through the Beveridge curve, the numbers of job seekers and vacancies are inversely related, so it is not possible to reduce the numbers of job seekers and job vacancies at the same time.
+Instead the social planner faces a tradeoff which is resolved by the FERU.

+Because the FERU the describes the socially efficient position of the labor market on the Beverige curve, it is not constant but determined by the location of the Beverige curve.
+When the Beveridge curve shifts outward, the FERU increases; when the Beveridge cur shifts inward, the FERU decreases.
+Typical Beverige curve shifts do not affect the FERU much.
+For instance, between 1951 and 2019, the FERU remained between 3.1% and 5.5%, with an average value of 4.3%.
+The Beveridge curve did shift in and out during the postwar period, but the shifts were not large enough to produce noteworthy changes in the FERU.

+During the coronavirus pandemic, the Beveridge curve shifted out dramatically.
+The Beveridge curve then slowly shifted back inward.
+In 2025, the curve is almost back to its pre-pandemic position, although it remains somewhat further out.
+The dramatic shift raised the FERU signicantly: from 3.8% in January 2020 to 7.5% in April 2020.
+As the Beveridge curve normalized in the years after the pandemic, the FERU returned to normal levels.
+The FERU increase that followed the pandemic is extraordinary: such a large increase had never been recorded before.
+The pandemic was also the first time in the past century that the FERU crossed 6%.

 ---

 ## References

-+ [u* = √uv: The Full-Employment Rate of Unemployment in the United States](https://pascalmichaillat.org/13/) – *Brookings Papers on Economic Activity*, 2024 – This paper obtains the formula for the FERU.
-The formula implies that the labor market is at full employment whenever there are as many job seekers as job openings ($u = v$); inefficiently tight when there are fewer job seekers than job openings ($u < v$); and inefficiently slack when there are more job seekers than job openings ($u > v$).
++ [u* = √uv: The Full-Employment Rate of Unemployment in the United States](https://pascalmichaillat.org/13/) (*Brookings Papers on Economic Activity*, 2024) – This paper obtains the formula for the FERU: $u^\ast = \sqrt{uv}$.
+The formula implies that the labor market is at full employment whenever there are as many job seekers as job vacancies ($u = v$); inefficiently tight when there are fewer job seekers than vacancies ($u < v$); and inefficiently slack when there are more job seekers than vacancies ($u > v$).

-+ [Has the Recession Started?](https://pascalmichaillat.org/16/) – *Oxford Bulletin of Economics and Statistics*, 2025 – This paper develops the recession indicator and recession threshold, and computes the recession probability.
++ [Has the Recession Started?](https://pascalmichaillat.org/16/) (*Oxford Bulletin of Economics and Statistics*, 2025) – This paper develops the recession indicator and recession threshold, and computes the recession probability.
 The Michez rule, based on the recession indicator and threshold, detects recessions faster than the Sahm rule.
 It is also more robust in that it works between 1929 and 2024, whereas the Sahm rule breaks down before 1960.

-## Data sources on FRED
+## Raw data via FRED

 + [Number of job seekers, 1948–present](https://fred.stlouisfed.org/series/UNEMPLOY)
 + [Number of labor force participants, 1948–present](https://fred.stlouisfed.org/series/CLF16OV)